top of page

 This phase may include the removal of surface dirt, yellowed or darkened varnish, and often elements left over from old restorations.
 It may also include the filling or retouching of losses.

-The techniques and materials used in restoration needs to be as reversible as possible to allow future conservation efforts.
+The techniques and materials used in restoration need to be as reversible as possible to allow future conservation efforts.

 We handle every project with the utmost respect for the artist's original intentions.